 And Donatoni arrived, because he was an important Italian composer.
 And one day, he wasn’t feeling well.
 Very sick.
 And so Maestro Donatoni, who was a very strong, big man, said “ah!
 I feel okay!”
 And he told us, “I would like have Italian food now.”
 Okay.
 And we went to an Italian neighborhood and we each had a good dish of gnocchi and after a very good dish with strawberries and a lot Chantilly.
 Really a lot.
 So there was a lot of sugar.
 (Laughter) And he ate a lot of it.

 And so after this, we started to get worried, because he was feeling very sick.
 Very, very, very, bad.
 He went to the hospital.
 And there they found out that he was diabetic!
 He didn’t know before.
-And he went into a coma.
+And he went into a coma!
 But he was very strong, so he recovered.
 No problem.
-After one week, he began to feel better again, BUT he was in a hospital without any clothes, and so the hospital gave him pyjamas.
-But the pyjamas weren’t big enough for him!
+After one week, he began to feel better again, BUT he was in a hospital without any clothes, and so the hospital gave him pajamas.
+But the pajamas weren’t big enough for him!

 And what he remembered from being in the coma was that the doctor and his old assistant were really worried about him.
 They called the embassy and so on.
-But over the loudspeakers, and in conversations, which he heard unconsciously in his coma, he remembered hearing the name “Alfred” repeated continuously, “Alfred, Alfred, Alfred, Alfred,” because it’s the name of the hospital where he was staying.
+But over the hospital loudspeakers, and in conversations amongst the doctors, which he heard unconsciously during his coma, he remembered hearing the name “Alfred” repeated continuously, “Alfred, Alfred, Alfred, Alfred,” because it’s the name of the hospital where he was staying.
 And so he wrote an opera, set in a hospital, in which he actually played himself as a hospital patient, and he called the opera “Alfred, Alfred.”
 (Laughter)